joshcanhelp/josh-to-11/content/md/post/5-new-business-card-design.md

 ---
 title: "New business card design"
 layout: post
-excerpt: ""
+excerpt: "Layer-by-layer, inch-by-inch.
+The message is more effective as a snowball, building momentum and speed and power and influence over time, than as one massive onslaught.
+A better presence is made by just that: presence."
 date: 2008-04-12 15:08:25
 modified: 2016-04-01 01:18:42
 permalink: new-business-card-design/index.html
-tags: ["Business Card", "Design Layouts", "Technology Marketing", "About JoshCanHelp", "Design &amp; Creative Process"]
+tags: ["Business Cards", "Design", "Marketing", "About JoshCanHelp"]
-featured_img:
+featured_img: /_images/2008/04/biz_card_v2_245x245.jpg
 wpid: 11
 ---